 Maintaining a good credit score is important for every consumer as your credit score influences the type of credit products with lower interest rates a consumer will have access to during their lifetime.

 Noticing a 40 point drop on your credit score can be discouraging due to the impact it can have on your financial options.
-Here we set out the most common reasons why a 40 point drop could occur and what can be done about it.
+If you make the right choice after you first notice the drop, you will recover the lost points fairly quickly.
+Up next we set out the most common reasons why a 40 point drop could occur and what can be done about it.

 Consumer payment history influences up to 35% of your credit score.
 A single late payment listed will have a negative impact on a credit score.
 The severity will increase the more payments are missed, or left outstanding.
 Transgressions of this nature can quickly result in point deductions exceeding 40 points.